byigitakbulut/KiraTahminUygulamasi/README.md

 - Makine öğrenmesi modelleri ile kira tahmini yapmak
 - Model performansını ölçmek ve optimizasyon yapmak

+## License Information

+- **Code**: Licensed under the MIT License.
+- **Dataset**: The dataset included in this repository was obtained from another public GitHub repository where no license information was provided.
+  Therefore, the dataset is considered **All Rights Reserved** and is used here **only for educational and research purposes**.
+  Redistribution or commercial use of the dataset is not permitted.

 ## Kurulum ve Kullanım
 1. Repo'yu klonlayın:
 ```bash